VonHeikemen/lsp-zero.nvim/doc/md/guides/quick-recipes.md

 First make sure you setup [lsp-inlayhints.nvim](https://github.com/lvimuser/lsp-inlayhints.nvim).
 Then, visit the documentation of the language server you want to configure, figure out what options you need to enable.
 Finally, use `lspconfig` to enable those options and execute the `.on_attach` function of `lsp-inlayhints.nvim`.

-Here an example using the lua language server.
+Here is an example using the lua language server.

 ```lua
 local ih = require('lsp-inlayhints')